Sonukr/react-gitbook/lectures/01-react/07_props.md

 )
 ```

-Now we're passing the prop into the component, but the component isn't _using_ it yet.
+If you check your application now, nothing has changed.
+We're passing the `name` prop into the component, but the component isn't _using_ it yet.

 In our component definition, we will change the `<h1>Hello World!</h1>` to `<h1>Hello {this.props.name}!</h1>`.
 The portion `{this.props.name}` deserves a closer look: